HubSpot/colorshare/README.md

 ![Demo](http://i.imgur.com/Boo6T5h.png)

-Uses CSS filters and animations along with some color math to allow you to style them even though they are in iframes.
+Uses CSS filters and animations along with some color math to allow you to style buttons which are in iframes and otherwise isolated. are in iframes.

 ### [Go Style Some Buttons!](http://github.hubspot.com/colorshare)